Chamomile vs Daisy: Key Differences You Need to Know

 Growing and Using Chamomile vs Daisy

-When it comes to tea and culinary use, chamomile is the clear winner.
-Chamomile tea is a popular herbal remedy for relaxation and sleep, and you can also use it in baking and cooking.
-Daisy, on the other hand, does not feature commonly in tea or cooking.
+When it comes to tea and culinary use, chamomile is the clear choice.
+Many people use chamomile tea as a herbal remedy for relaxation and sleep, and you can also add it to baking and cooking.
+Daisy does not feature commonly in either.

-In terms of growing requirements, chamomile prefers full sun and well-draining soil, while daisies can tolerate a bit more shade and prefer slightly moist soil.
-You can grow both flowers from seed, but chamomile also spreads through division.
+Growing requirements differ between the two.
+Chamomile prefers full sun and well-draining soil, while daisies tolerate a bit more shade and prefer slightly moist soil.
+You can grow both plants from seed, and chamomile also spreads easily when you divide established clumps.

 References – Chamomile vs Daisy